GSA/ficam-playbooks/_fpki/announcements/5_health_it_removal.md

 category: Archive

 subnav:
-  - text: What was the change?
+  - text: What Was the Change?
     href: '#what-was-the-change'
-  - text: What certification authorities were impacted?
+  - text: What Certification Authorities Were Impacted?
     href: '#what-certification-authorities-were-impacted'
-  - text: What should I do?
+  - text: What Should I Do?
     href: '#what-should-i-do'
-  - text: Who can I contact for help or more information?
+  - text: Who Can I Contact for Help or More Information?
     href: '#who-can-i-contact-for-help-or-more-information'
   - text: Additional Resources
     href: '#additional-resources'